Undergraduate Degrees

 Music Program Fee

-A music program fee is assessed with undergraduate and graduate music majors and minors, per semester.
-The fee does not apply to the following students: online degree students, summer-only master's degree students, music therapy students in an internship off-campus, music education students who are student teaching off-campus, and music minors who are not actively enrolled in any lessons or ensembles.
+A music program fee is assessed with undergraduate and graduate music and musical theatre majors and music minors, per semester.
+Does not apply to the following students: online degree students and summers-only master's degree students.
 Please visit the Office of the Provost and Executive Vice President website for special course fee information.